meirisoda/school_fall2023/PSCL389/Group Project/Gratitude & Forgiveness Presentation Notes.md

 But there were a differnece in questions asked between lottery winners and accident victims.
 They were asked several open-ended questions such as:
 "Has your lifestyle changed in any way wince you won?
 How?"
 "Do you feel you in any way deserved what happened?"
 "Do you ask yourself, 'Why me?'
-How do you answer?"
+How do you answer to that question?"

-General happiness measure:
+And for all three groups, in order to measure general happiness, these questions were asked:
 - How happy are you in your current stage of life?
 - How happy were you before winning (lottery)
 - How happy were you before the accident (victims)